marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/03.Local-Setup/README.md

 # Local Setup

 This Guide will explain how to set up a local version of the Todo-Application.
-In this README, a lot of additional information are provided so make sure to read it.

 For an interactive setup process, you can run the interactive setup script (`/setup/setup.sh`).